Merzalben: Mayor

 Michael Köhler (CDU) became Mayor of Merzalben on July 10, 2019.
-In the direct election (German: Direktwahl) on May 26, 2019 he was elected for five years with 75.38% of the vote.
+In the direct election (German: Direktwahl) on May 26, 2019, he was elected for five years with 75.38% of the vote.
 Köhler's predecessor was Benno Schwarz (CDU).

 Coat of Arms

 Blazon: "Parted by blue and gold, above a growing gold-armed silver griffin, holding a small golden shield with a red slanting bar, below on green hill a red castle."

 Justification: It was approved by the Mainz Ministry of the Interior in 1956 with the griffin commemorating the former affiliation with the Margraviate of Baden.

 Culture and Landmarks

 Cultural Monuments

 The region contains two major monument zones (German: Denkmalzonen), including the ruins of Gräfenstein Castle which are about two kilometers east of the settlement area and give the region its name, as well as the Wieslauterhof, a hamlet located between the Orstgemeinden Hinterwedenthal and Merzalben.

-There are also a total of 13 individual objects that are protected as cultural property (German: Denkmalschutz), including the 91.86ft (28m) tall Luitpold Tower, built in 1909 on the summit of the Weißenberg, as an observation tower.
+There are also a total of 13 individual objects that are protected as cultural property (German: Denkmalschutz), including the 91.86 ft (28m) tall Luitpold Tower, built in 1909 on the summit of the Weißenberg, as an observation tower.
 Additionally, the Dreiherrenstein, which is also identified as Ritterstein 57, is located directly on the district boundary to Wilgartswiesen.